Dr. Lorena Barboza. dermatologist

 ¿What is SPF?

-The Sun Protection Factor (SPF) classifies the effectiveness of a sunscreen in blocking UVB rays.
-For optimal protection against UVB rays, dermatologists recommend using a sunscreen with SPF 30+ or SPF 50+.
-EU-approved broad-spectrum sunscreens also provide protection against UVA rays and will include the word "UVA" inside a circle on their packaging.
+The Sun Protection Factor (SPF) rates the effectiveness of a sunscreen in blocking UVB rays.
+For optimal protection against UVB rays, dermatologists recommend using a sunscreen with an SPF 30+ or an SPF 50+.
+EU-approved broad-spectrum sunscreens also provide protection against UVA rays and will include the term "UVA" inside a circle on their packaging.
 Make sure your sunscreen protects you from even the longest UVA rays.

 ¿What is the difference between UVA and UVB rays??

 There are different types of ultraviolet radiation.
 UVB rays provide a visible tan and also cause sunburn.
-On the other hand, UVA rays are an invisible threat because you don't notice their effects right away, but in the long term, UVA rays cause skin aging.
-UVA and UVB rays are the main suspects in causing many skin cancers.
+On the other hand, UVA rays are an invisible threat because you do not notice their effects immediately, but, in the long term, UVA rays cause skin aging.
+UVA rays, like UVB, are the main suspects in causing many skin cancers.

 ¿What exactly does a sunscreen do??

-Sunscreens contain sunscreens that absorb the energy of UV rays to prevent them from penetrating the skin and causing damage.
-The packaging indicates the SPF (Sun Protection Factor), dermatologists recommend an SPF 50+ to guarantee maximum protection against the sun's rays
+Sunscreens contain sun filters that absorb the energy of UV rays to prevent them from penetrating the skin and causing injury.
+The packaging indicates the SPF (Sun Protection Factor), dermatologists recommend SPF 50+ to guarantee maximum protection against the sun's rays.

 ¿What is blue light and how does it affect me??

-There are many sets of radiation around us, some of which we do not see (such as radio waves) and others are visible (such as light).
+There are many types of radiation around us, some we do not see (like radio waves) and others are visible (like light).
 Light is a small part of visible radiation.
-It has been shown that excess blue light causes tiredness, eyestrain and medium-term aging of our skin.
+It has been shown that excess blue light causes fatigue, visual fatigue and, in the medium term, aging of our skin.

 ¿Clouds or glass protect from the sun?

-The sun is the main cause of skin aging Protect your skin every day of the year with a sunscreen 50+ Frequently check the spots to avoid skin cancer and visit the dermatologist once a year
+The sun is mainly responsible for skin aging.
+Protect your skin every day of the year with a 50+ photoprotector.
+Frequently check spots to avoid skin cancer and visit the dermatologist once a year.